22bq1a42d4/CSP/README.md

-# CSP – Community Service Projeect(Personal Budgeting App)
+# CSP – Community Service Project (Personal Budgeting App)

 A Flutter mobile application designed to help users manage their budgets and track transactions effectively.
 It uses Firebase for authentication and Firestore for storing user data in real time.